-- Unconditional love. – Working towards unconditional love, no matter who and why can be one of the hardest, yet most gratifying spiritual paths there are to take.
+- Unconditional love. – Working towards unconditional love, no matter who and why it can be one of the hardest yet most gratifying spiritual paths there are to take.

 Connection to the earth may be one of the longest-standing paths of spirituality.
 Some of the topics that it includes are:

 - Crystals. – Crystals, like all things, have their own vibrational frequency.
 People use those frequencies for various things, such as healing, protection, spiritual traveling, and many more.